cesarvr/blog/content/post/istio-2.md

 ### Reusing our 404 Page with a Java Micro-services

-For this particular case, the Java application is not following the good practice of setting up the listening port using environment variables, but fortunately our container follow those rules.
+We are going to decorate a Java service, but there is a small problem, this service is not following the good practice of setting up the listening port using environment variables, but fortunately our container follow those rules.

-So what I did was to install the container and then configure the environment variable.
+So what I going to do is to install the container and then configure the environment variable to change the ports.

 ```sh
  oc set env -c decorator dc/slow-j TARGET_PORT=8080 PORT=8087